Ebiroll/openvg/README.md

  Currently this is only tested on linux but I will try to get it work on the raspberry again.
  On windows the CMakeLists.txt compiles fine with latest qt-creator.
- On linux some of the clients does not work properly. i.e. vgplot, chars ,hgrad Images are also do not work so weel, Only the red channel is shown
+ On linux some of the clients does not work properly. i.e. vgplot

 ## Patches to make it run om raspberry pi with openvg by hw

  (openvg.go) You must manually patch some #cgo flags :
  #cgo LDFLAGS: -L/opt/vc/lib -lGLESv2 -lEGL -lbcm_host -ljpeg
  Also remove comment on the lines
 	#include "EGL/egl.h"
 	#include "GLES/gl.h"
 	#cgo CFLAGS, remove -I shivavg

- (libshapes.c) You must add the line:
-   #define BCMHOST 1
+## GO clients

+To use do, setup your GOPATH, i.e. export GOPATH=~/GO cd ~/GO go get github.com/Ebiroll/openvg go install github.com/Ebiroll/openvg

+## Visual Studio Code
+	Works great for go in linux

+	Download and install.
+	Open Folder src github.com/Ebiroll/openvg
+    Ctrl-Shift P   ->   Type Tasks and find : Configure Task Runner Add the following, FIRST in file.
+Comment the old task runner.
+Save {
+		"version": "0.1.0",
+		"command": "go",
+		"isShellCommand": true,
+		"showOutput": "always",
+		"args": ["run","${file}"],
+		"isBuildCommand": true,
+		"taskSelector": "/t:",
+		"problemMatcher": {
+			"owner": "go",
+			// The file name for reported problems is relative to the current working directory.
+			"fileLocation": ["relative", "${cwd}"],
+			// The actual pattern to match problems in the output.
+			"pattern": {
+				"regexp": "^(.+)\\:(\\d+)\\:(.+)$",
+				"file": 1,
+				"location":2,
+				"message": 3
+			}
+		}
+	}
+	When editing a go file you can now press.
+Ctrl-Shift B If compilation is successfull it will also run the file.

 ## Windows version of openvg GO library